-A Guide for Parents with Addicted Teens
+A Guide for Parents of Teens Suffering from Addiction

 Parents of teens who have an addiction can feel very alone.
 However, they are very much, not alone.
 Teenage addiction is more common than most parents are aware of.
 The transition from childhood to teen years can be very distressing.
 Increasingly, teens are turning to addictive substances to cope with their difficulties.
 Or they’re simply trying to fit in and became addicted to the process.